 · If guests are invited, they are expected to leave the same gratuity as the CGS member.

 · It is required to respond to RSVP’s in a timely manner before the RSVP deadline which means YES or NO (not MAYBE).
 RSVP’s will be accepted on the email invitation indicated with changes or cancellations available up until the day prior to a CGS event or meeting.
+Please pay special attention to those invites that ask you to RSVP to both the CGS invite and to the Host.
+You may not be able to attend if you do not do both.
 Same day changes or additions to an invitation must be made via a text message to the CGS President and/or the CGS Vice President.

 · Punctuality is expected at all Concierge functions, especially ones with time-specific stipulations.
 If, for some reason you anticipate being late to a function, a CGS officer should be notified as early as possible.
 If a concierge cannot attend at the last minute, please text the CGS President to let him or her know.

 · CGS members are encouraged to send personal thank-you notes to our vendor colleagues after an event or receiving a service, however an e-mail with your property’s signature is better than no communication at all.
 Remember, a hand-written note with your business card enclosed is preferred and will ensure the best impression each and every time as well as enhance your professional image.

 · If a member fails to show for a meeting or event that he/she has responded “Yes” to, that member will be contacted by an Officer to discuss the situation and what further action is needed.